dudewheresmycode/course-terrain-tool/README.md

 ```

 > [!WARNING]
-> Make sure you created an `.env` file in the [Getting Started](#env-file) section before starting the app.
+> Make sure you created an `default.env` file in the [Getting Started](#env-file) section before starting the app.
 Otherwise you'll likely see an error about the missing variable.

 Then you can run the app using the static build: